brendenwest/it122/3_intro_to_express/notes.rst

       console.log(req.query); // display parsed querystring object
     });

-The **body-parser** plugin allows you to access form submissions with the req.body object like so:
+The **express.urlencoded** method allows you to access form submissions with the req.body object like so:
 ::

     app.post('/get', (req,res) => {